gin66/FastAccelStepper/README.md

 * 3-pin operation for power reduction
 * supports up to two stepper motors using Step/Direction/Enable Control (Direction and Enable is optional)
 * allows up to roughly 25000 generated steps per second in dual stepper operation (depends on worst ISR routine in the system)
-* Lower limit of 3.8 steps/s
+* Lower limit of 3.8 steps/s @ 16MHz
 * fully interrupt driven - no periodic task to be called
 * supports acceleration and deceleration with per stepper max speed/acceleration
 * speed/acceleration can be varied while stepper is running (need call to move/moveTo for application of new values, not done implicitly)
 * Auto enable mode: stepper motor is enabled before movement and disabled afterwards
 * No float calculation (use own implementation of poor man float: 8 bit mantissa+8 bit exponent)
-* Provide API to each stepper's command queue (can hold 15 commands)
+* Provide API to each stepper's command queue (can hold 15 commands).
+Those commands are tied to timer ticks aka the CPU frequency!
+* Uses F_CPU Macro for the relation tick value to time, so it should now not be limited to 16 MHz CPU frequency

 The library is in use with A4988, but other driver ICs could work, too.